 As policy makers and technical experts work to connect the remaining two-thirds of the world’s nations, the WAY in which the Internet is governed will likely have an impact on how we use it and how it evolves.

 The Internet governance landscape is peppered with events and meetings this year as a number of key Internet policy issues are debated.
 There are key global, regional and local discussions underway about how to strengthen the Internet governance model in ways that will be meaningful to users around the globe, and how to be more inclusive of new ideas and perspectives.
-As we move through the rest of the year, we still have many issues to navigate:
+As we move through 2016, our focus will be:

 The success of the Internet is rooted in the way it was built and able to grow: an open platform for innovation and sharing of ideas.
 It is this openness that has defined the Internet from the outset and has enabled it to become such a strong tool for positive change through new ideas and services that make a real difference to people all around the world.